-The novelist Charles Dickens visited the Canning Town area of east London in the summer of 1857.
-He described the squalid conditions he found there in the following article, published in Household Words on Saturday, September 12, 1857.
+The academic Henry Morley visited the Canning Town area of east London twice during the summer of 1857.
+He described the squalid conditions he found there in the following article, published in Dickens’ Household Words on Saturday, September 12, 1857.
 People who worked at the recently opened Victoria Docks were forced to live in a slum built on a marsh.
 There were few roads, no gas supply and open sewers ran through the streets.

 LONDONERS OVER THE BORDER.

 London does not end at the limits assigned to it by those acts of Parliament which take thought for the health of the Londoners.
 More suburbs shoot up, while official ink is drying.
 Really, there is no limit to London; but the law must needs assign bounds; and, by the law there is one suburb on the border of the Essex marshes which is quite cut off from the comforts of the Metropolitan Buildings Act; -in fact, it lies just without its boundaries, and therefore is chosen as a place of refuge for offensive trade establishments turned out of the town, – those of oil boilers, gut spinners, varnish makers, printers ink makers and the like.